Concussion & Vestibular Rehabilitation

 What to expect: The initial assessment is about 55 minutes.
-It is normal to feel a little unwell and nauseous after the assessment.
+It is normal to feel a little unwell and nauseous after the assessment, we therefore suggest having a driver if at all possible, or allowing time after the assessment before you drive home.
 Some conditions can be treated right there and then, but the majority of vestibular disorders require exercises and time, in order for your systems to adapt.
 Exercises are normally given in a follow up appointment (when your symptoms have settled from the assessment) where we dedicate time to teaching you the correct techniques.
 Most patients will not need to attend that frequently and are given exercises to do at home and monitored every 2-4 weeks.
 Depending on how quickly you progress, the number of visits could vary from 4-10.